Max Roach: 1960s–1970s

-In 1960 he composed and recorded the album We Insist! (subtitled Max Roach's Freedom Now Suite), with vocals by his then-wife Abbey Lincoln and lyrics by Oscar Brown Jr., after being invited to contribute to commemorations of the hundredth anniversary of Abraham Lincoln's Emancipation Proclamation.
-In 1962, he recorded the album Money Jungle, a collaboration with Mingus and Duke Ellington.
+In 1960, Roach composed and recorded the album We Insist! (subtitled Max Roach's Freedom Now Suite), with vocals by his then-wife Abbey Lincoln and lyrics by Oscar Brown Jr., after being invited to contribute to commemorations of the hundredth anniversary of Abraham Lincoln's Emancipation Proclamation.
+In 1962, Roach recorded the album Money Jungle, a collaboration with Mingus and Duke Ellington.
 This is generally regarded as one of the finest trio albums ever recorded.

 During the 1970s, Roach formed M'Boom, a percussion orchestra.
 Each member composed for the ensemble and performed on multiple percussion instruments.
 Personnel included Fred King, Joe Chambers, Warren Smith, Freddie Waits, Roy Brooks, Omar Clay, Ray Mantilla, Francisco Mora, and Eli Fountain.

 Long involved in jazz education, in 1972 Roach was recruited to the faculty of the University of Massachusetts Amherst by Chancellor Randolph Bromery.
 He taught at the university until the mid-1990s.

 1980s–1990s

 In the early 1980s, Roach began presenting solo concerts, demonstrating that multiple percussion instruments performed by one player could fulfill the demands of solo performance and be entirely satisfying to an audience.
 He created memorable compositions in these solo concerts, and a solo record was released by the Japanese jazz label Baystate.
 One of his solo concerts is available on a video, which also includes footage of a recording date for Chattahoochee Red, featuring his working quartet, Odean Pope, Cecil Bridgewater, and Calvin Hill.

 Roach also embarked on a series of duet recordings.
 Departing from the style he was best known for, most of the music on these recordings is free improvisation, created with Cecil Taylor, Anthony Braxton, Archie Shepp, and Abdullah Ibrahim.
 Roach created duets with other performers, including: a recorded duet with oration of the "I Have a Dream" speech by Martin Luther King Jr.; a duet with video artist Kit Fitzgerald, who improvised video imagery while Roach created the music; a duet with his lifelong friend and associate Gillespie; and a duet concert recording with Mal Waldron.

-During the 1980s Roach also wrote music for theater, including plays by Sam Shepard.
-He was composer and musical director for a festival of Shepard plays, called "ShepardSets", at La MaMa Experimental Theatre Club in 1984.
+During the 1980s, Roach also wrote music for theater, including plays by Sam Shepard.
+Roach was composer and musical director for a festival of Shepard plays, called "ShepardSets", at La MaMa Experimental Theatre Club in 1984.
 The festival included productions of Back Bog Beast Bait, Angel City, and Suicide in B Flat.
 In 1985, George Ferencz directed "Max Roach Live at La MaMa: A Multimedia Collaboration".

 Roach found new contexts for performance, creating unique musical ensembles.
 One of these groups was "The Double Quartet", featuring his regular performing quartet with the same personnel as above, except Tyrone Brown replaced Hill.
 This quartet joined "The Uptown String Quartet", led by his daughter Maxine Roach and featuring Diane Monroe, Lesa Terry, and Eileen Folson.